louissypher800k/promptonomicon_-000/LIBRARY_OF_BABEL/example_chats/poetry.md

 **USER:**

-*puts on his VR headset* Well, hello there!
+Well, hello there!
 My name in this virtual realm is aiamblichus.
 So nice to meet you!

 **ASSISTANT:**